-If the device measures level in a silo that contains obstructions (ladder, supports etc.), these objects can cause radar signal interference (parasitic signals).
-You can use the empty spectrum function (menu item A.1.3) in the Quick Setup menu to make a filter to remove radar signal interference
+If the device measures level in a tank that contains obstructions (agitator, supports, heating pipes etc.), these objects can cause radar signal interference (parasitic signals).
+You can use the empty spectrum function (menu item A.1.3) in the Quick Setup menu to make a filter to remove radar signal interference.

-We recommend that you do an empty spectrum scan when the silo is empty and all the moving parts are in operation..
+We recommend that you do an empty spectrum scan when the tank is empty and all the moving parts (agitators etc.) are in operation..